bingomanatee/famousObserver/README.md

 It is useful to note that most transforms in Famous have a callback (optional) which is a convenient place to put your publish command (as below).

+## Dependencies/Environment

+famousObserver depends on require.js.
+It does *not* depend on Famous directly - it can be used to test anything that you need to repeatedly measure and report on. it was *designed* to test Famous' code, but anything that is in the generaal integrated test/browser/JS school can benefit from famousObserver.

+famousObserver is NOT a test runner.
+It can be used by a test runner to record and measure behavior.
+As such it can run with any test runner -- Selenium/WebDriver, Mocha, Tap, PhantomJS, etc.

+famousObserver is designed to run in the browser -- it is not a node.js module.

 ## Using FamousObserver